Skip to main content

 • At what point are my prospects most receptive?

-• Which messages generate the most replies from users?
+• Which messages generate the most replies?

-• How many touchpoints does it take to convert by segment?
+• How many touchpoints does it take to convert, by segment?

 Pillar #3: Immediate action (otherwise it is useless)